-In addition to our biannual publication, the Journal hosts an annual symposium featuring civil rights scholars from around the nation.
-We also host speeches, brown bag events, and other opportunities to expose law students to this important area of law.
+In addition to our biannual publication, the Journal hosts an annual conference featuring scholars from around the nation.
+Additionally, the Journal hosts speeches, brown bag events, and other opportunities to expose law students to these important areas of law.

 *Prior to Fall 2003 the Journal was known as the Texas Forum on Civil Liberties & Civil Rights.